 If you read my post about homemade tooth powder, you know that I’m very cautious about where to buy essential oils.
 When purchasing oils, be sure to verify the source, methods of farming and distillation process.
 Since I’m all about keeping the toxins out, the last thing I want to add to my beauty products is concentrated toxins.
 Even the big brands are not exactly what they say they are due to deceptive marketing practices.

-A high-quality source that I personally recommend is Savitur Botanicals.
+A high-quality source that I recommend is Stillpoint Aromatics.
 These oils are organic, biodynamically farmed, and NOT mass-produced.
-Visit their site to read the owner’s amazing story.
+Visit their site to read their story.
 You will see exactly why the purist in me enjoys supporting this transparent business.

 What Happens If My Face Gets Wet?